Engineering

 Though all data models deliver relative to what is needed, today’s needs have evolved over the past decade.
 Some of today’s common business requirements include:

-There is a community surrounding Data Vault that strives for continuous improvement.
-Each year, thought leaders attend the worldwide Data Vault 2.0 conference to present new and innovative ways to adapt to emerging trends.
+2. Continuous Evolution: The Data Vault community is dedicated to ongoing enhancement.
+Each year, thought leaders gather at the Data Vault 2.0 conference to discuss innovative ways to adapt to new trends.

 Data Vault 1.0 Versus Data Vault 2.0

-1. Hashkeys
+1. Hashkeys:

 Data Vault Automation